jim-shaw-bluenote/jim-shaw-bluenote.github.io/_pages/about.md

 I develop algorithms/tools/theory for [biological sequence analysis](https://en.wikipedia.org/wiki/Sequence_analysis).

-My goal is to accelerate biology by providing faster, better tools for analyzing trillions of molecular sequences.
+My goal is to accelerate biology by building faster, better algorithms for analyzing trillions of molecular sequences.
 A full-stack approach—including a mix of engineering, data science, and algorithms—is used; [new theory](https://www.genome.org/cgi/doi/10.1101/gr.277637.122) is also developed when appropriate.

 My algorithmic work is often driven by my biological interest in unraveling the latent complexity of microbiomes; for example, see my work on [microbial divergence computation](https://www.nature.com/articles/s41592-023-02018-3), [metagenome profiling](https://doi.org/10.1038/s41587-024-02412-y), and [strain resolution](https://doi.org/10.1093/bioinformatics/btae252).